Disclaimer: Come on, if I owned the Teen Titans, would I really be sitting here writing fan fiction?

-Raven gave him a questioning look that would have pierced through him if eyes could do such things.
+Raven gave him a questioning look that could have pierced through him with the right superpowers.

 "It's who you celebrate with that matters," he finished.

 Beast Boy looked hurt, but then his eyebrows furrowed and his eyes narrowed like a cat's.
-"I'm the only one you seem to want to be with tonight.
-It looks like you've managed to steer everyone else away from talking to you," he said sternly.
+"I'm the only one you seem to wanna talk with tonight.
+It looks like you've managed to steer everyone else away," he said sternly.

 Raven shot back a similar look.
 "Have you been spying on me from across the room or something?
 That makes me feel real comfortable," she scoffed.

 "I'm not some stalker.
-If you think that that is what I'm after, you're wrong," he said callously.
+That's not what I'm after," he said callously.

 "Then what are you after!?" she spat out of nowhere.
-She knew Beast Boy's intentions were not of indecent nature, but his persistent questioning aggravated her.
+She knew Beast Boy's intentions were not of indecent nature—she would have sensed something more sinister in him otherwise—, but his persistent questioning aggravated her.

 "I want to know more about you!
 Is that so wrong!?" he answered in a similar fashion.

-"Because you've caught my attention more than any person ever has!" he answered, moving his face closer to hers.
-"You have since the day we met, and every day since then, you've come to mean more and more to me."
+"Because I care about you, Raven!" he answered, moving closer to her.
+"You caught my attention the first day we met, and every day since then you've come to mean more and more to me."

 Raven felt a lump form inside her throat.
-All of a sudden, his words made no sense to her.
+His words made no sense to her.
 "How could I mean that much to you?"
 Raven asked disbelievingly, moving in closer to make sure she would hear him correctly.
 She could not possibly believe that, could she?